v1kko/daetools/trunk/daetools-package/daetools/docs/introduction.rst

 Parallel computation is supported using the shared-memory parallel programming model at the moment.
 The following part of the code support parallelisation:

-- Evaluation of equations, Jacobian matrix and sensitivity residuals using the OpenMP interface
+- Evaluation of equations, Jacobian matrix and sensitivity residuals using OpenMP API or OpenCL framework
-- Assembly of Finite Element systems using the OpenMP interface or Intel Thread Building Blocks (TBB)
+- Assembly of Finite Element systems using OpenMP API
 - Solution of systems of linear equations (SuperLU_MT, Pardiso and Intel Pardiso solvers)

 In addition, there is an experimental code generator that generates C++ source code with the